 A lot of students get nervous when they think of taking the math subtest of the GED exam.
 But there is great help offered on this website!
 Our online video lessons are entertaining and include transcripts that you read over and over again.

-We also offer numerous practice tests that will prove to be a great help to get you all set for the GED Math module fast and efficiently.
+We also offer numerous practice tests that will prove to be a great help to get you all set for the GED Math subtest fast and efficiently.

 These online video lessons and practice tests cover all of the topics that you’ll find on the math section and we also provide you with test-taking strategies.
 This is another great supportive tool that’s known to be highly effective.